Some Comparison Results for First-Order Hamilton-Jacobi Equations and Second-Order Fully Nonlinear Parabolic Equations with Ventcell Boundary Conditions: Proof of in the Half-Space Case in the Second-Order Case

-The difference in the second-order case is that the Lipschitz continuity of the subsolution in a neighborhood of the boundary is not given for free and we are not sure that complete super and subdifferentials do exist when tangential ones exist.
+The difference in the second-order case is that the Lipschitz continuity of the subsolution in a neighborhood of the boundary is not given for free and we are not sure that complete reduced sub- and superjets do exist when tangential ones exist.